-This is my very first time using chickpea flour and I’m not disappointed at all.
+I am using chickpea flour for the first time and not disappointed at all.
 I really thought no other “real food” flour could beat cassava flour but I was wrong.
+But after having this flatbread sandwich, I yield.
 Chickpea otherwise known as garbanzo bean is a legume that is packed with nutrients.
 It’s so simple to make, I think a child could do it.

 It works just like flour and this is one of the few that I don’t feel the need to add an egg to (unless the recipe calls for it).
 I love the texture of it and I can confidently say, this is the flour that I will use to make homemade pasta.
 So keep a look out for that.
 I try to never recommend something that I haven’t used or tried out before.
 So I can confidently say, this is my among top real foods flours (along with oat flour and cassava flour).